AaronRohrbacher/went-to-bali-mwahaha/README.md

 * Delete items from shopping cart seamlessly!
   * added destroy.js.erb to order_items view, added classes to application layout and cart show views to display total and quantities.

+* No more negative or non-quantities!
+  * added flash and error partials in a "shared" folder, and render them on pages.
+Added validation to order_item model.